 Physiotherapy assistants/support workers

-Working under the direction of a physiotherapist, your work as a physiotherapy assistant could involve:
+Working with a physiotherapist, your work could involve:

 - setting up equipment

 - showing patients how to use mobility aids

 - helping patients prepare for treatment (including helping with dressing and undressing)